 In spring 2007, Scovill Zoo formed a local chapter of the American Association of Zoo Keepers (AAZK).
 The national organization formed in 1967 in San Diego, CA as a resource for zoo keepers to exchange information and continue their education.
 Scovill Zoo’s AAZK goals include assisting in conservation and animal protection efforts.
 Educational booths are also planned for Earth Day celebrations, Zippy Zoo Days and other zoo events.

 Scovill Zoo AAZK partners with the Macon County Conservation District on projects such as prairie burns, retaining appropriate foliage, ridding areas of invasive plant species, and monitoring blue bird nests.
-In summer 2007, the group raised funds to adopt an Anatolian shepherd, a breed of working dogs that is an important component of cheetah conservation in Namibia, Africa.
+On several occasions and most recently in 2023, the group raised funds to adopt an Anatolian shepherd, a breed of working dogs that is an important component of cheetah conservation in Namibia, Africa.
 For more information about Scovill Zoo’s AAZK chapter and upcoming events, please call the zoo at 421-7435.

 Thinking Green (by Ryan Kirkland)

 Did you know that today there are thousands of amphibian species in danger of becoming extinct?
 While some people might think “They’re just a bunch of frogs…big deal!”
 The truth is, they are a big deal.
 Amphibians play an important role in our fragile ecosystem.
 Without them there would be a lot more pests flying around our heads and potentially destroying beneficial plants and crops.
 Amphibians are also prey for other larger animals in the ecosystem.
 So not only would pests be abundant, but a chain reaction could occur, causing other animals to starve.

 Recycle with Scovill Zoo

 By donating gently used items, you save landfill space and help the zoo conserve funds for the continued development of exhibits and programs.

 - Animal books in DK Eyewitness Books Series